 If she is allowed to experience more than one heat cycle, the risk is driven up to one in four.

 If your dog is unspayed, was known to have had puppies, or was spayed in adulthood, she fits into the high risk group for mammary cancer development.
 It is important to be somewhat familiar with the normal mammary anatomy of the female dog.
-There are five sets of mammary glands as shown though the average female dog has only nine.
+There are five paris of mammary glands as shown though the average female dog has only nine glands.
 (It is not unusual for asymmetry of mammary glands to be found).
 The normal glands should be soft and pliant, especially towards the rear legs.
 There should be no firm lumps.
 If a lump is detected, see your veterinarian at once regarding possible removal.
 Most tumors occur in the glands nearest the rear legs.